 Solar Power on Mercer Island

-All 5 informational workshop dates (Jun, July, Aug, Sept, Oct) have now occurred and no additional workshops are scheduled.
+All 5 informational workshop dates for 2014 (Jun, July, Aug, Sept, Oct) have now occurred and no additional workshops are scheduled.
 See photos from the first workshop on our City Facebook page.

-After viewing/reading the presentation, you are eligible for a free site visit by our installer, to see if solar could work at your location.
+After attending or viewing the presentation, residents were eligible for a free site visit by our installer, to see if solar would work at their location.

 This exciting opportunity builds on the success of the 2012 PSE Green Power sign-up campaign, last year's EPA Green Power Community Award, and is a logical next step following the installation of the City's solar array at the Community Center in July 2013.